6 Signs Drupal is the Ecommerce Solution for You

 Although content management in Drupal once required more of a learning curve, the release of Drupal 8.7 has made things much easier.
 Drupal 8.7 has brought users additions like the Layout Builder module, which allows you to create custom page templates with a drag-and-drop tool.
 Check out this video to see what the new Layout Builder is like for yourself.

-In addition to this new feature, Drupal’s back-end content management tools include its WYSIWYG editor and Quick Edit tool, which make adding, editing, and publishing content simple.
+In addition to this new feature, Drupal’s back-end content management tools include its WYSIWYG editor and Quick Edit tool, which makes adding, editing, and publishing content simple.
 Moreover, with the Comments fields, you and your team can add admin-only comments to communicate site changes and more.

 Sign 2.
 You want to manage content & orders in one place.